-In accordance with the Ministerial Policy Guideline Fortification of Foods with Vitamins and Minerals, the application is being assessed on the basis of nutritional equivalence because fluoridated packaged water can be considered a substitute beverage for fluoridated reticulated (tap) water.
+In accordance with the Ministerial Policy Guideline Fortification of Foods with Vitamins and Minerals, the Application is being assessed on the basis of nutritional equivalence because fluoridated packaged water can be considered a substitute beverage for fluoridated reticulated (tap) water.

 The purpose of the nutrition risk assessment is to establish if packaged water is nutritionally equivalent to fluoridated reticulated water.
 The bioavailability of the proposed permitted forms was also assessed.
-The benefits and risks associated with fluoride exposure were assessed in relation to rates and trends for dental caries and dental fluorosis and potential association with other conditions.
-This nutrition assessment does not examine all aspects of fluoride chemistry or biochemistry.
-FSANZ has not undertaken a nutritional risk assessment of fluoride added to food or beverages previously.
+The benefits and risks associated with fluoride exposure have also been assessed in relation to rates and trends for dental caries and dental fluorosis and potential association with other conditions.